Heal Your Gut, Heal Your Body

 The 4R Approach to Managing GI Dysfunction

 A common approach we take to assess and treat GI dysfunction includes the 4R approach: Remove, Replace, Reinoculate and Repair.
 The removing step removes toxic, pro-inflammatory and potentially allergenic foods from the diet, and eliminates harmful organisms.
 The traditional medical approach is to add a prescription medication to the body, but often the best medicine for the GI tract is to eliminate the problem and allow the GI tract to rest and heal.
 After the critical removal step, we then help by recommending the replacement of digestive aids such as stomach acid, and pancreatic enzymes to aid digestion.
-We support our patients’ digestion through inoculation with pre-and probiotics to improve their microflora balance and then help them to repair their damaged GI tract lining through supplements, diet and lifestyle changes.
+We offer digestive support at Green Bay for our patients through inoculation with pre-and probiotics to improve their microflora balance and then help them to repair their damaged GI tract lining through supplements, diet and lifestyle changes.

 Heal Your Gut, Heal Your Body